wlonk/wheretofind.me/README.rst

    $ pip install pip-tools
    $ pip-sync requirements/dev.txt requirements/base.txt

+You'll have to read the contents of your ``.env`` file into your local shell's environment.
+You may want to set up a system to do this each time you activate this virtualenv.

 Then get the database into a good state::

    $ python manage.py migrate